getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ### > **How can I see a breakdown of incoming events?**

-Opening the `Stats` view from the left side navigation bar displays details about the total number of events Sentry has received across your entire organization.
-The weekly numerical report breaks down the events by project into three categories:
+Opening the `Stats` view from the left side navigation bar displays details about the total number of events Sentry has received across your entire organization over the last week.
+The report breaks down the events by project into three categories:

 - **Accepted**: events processed and persisted displayed in your event and issue streams.
 - **Rate Limited**: events that Sentry threw away due to limit being hit